deanachou/movie-decidinator/README.md

 # movie-decidinator

 The Movie Decidinator helps eliminate decision paralysis or conflicts when choosing what to watch on Netflix.
-Currently tailored for users located in Japan and the USA, a short quiz will return 3 movie/show reccomendations (Poster, title, synopsis) for you to watch.
+Currently tailored for users located in Japan and the USA, a short quiz will return 3 movie/show recommendations (Poster, title, synopsis) for you to watch.

 ## Tech Stack